9657232/Le-smrts/README.md

 # Le-smrts
-mars is the coolest man ever

 john is lame

-so is ben
+so is mars

+Ben is the coolest